 How to: Customize Mobile Home Pages

-This topic provides an overview of the basic procedure for customizing a Windows SharePoint Services 3.0 home page that is accessible to mobile devices.
+This topic provides an overview of the basic procedure for customizing a Microsoft SharePoint Foundation home page that can be accessed by mobile devices.
 For a detailed procedure, see Walkthrough: Customizing a Mobile Home Page.
 For an overview of how to customize list view and form pages, see How to: Customize Mobile List View and Form Pages.

-The rendering templates that ship with Windows SharePoint Services 3.0 load before custom templates load, so when a custom template with the same ID as one of the existing rendering templates loads, it overrides the original template.
-If two or more custom rendering templates have the same ID, the one whose file name is alphabetically last will override all the others.
-If a specific file has two or more rendering templates with the same ID, none of them is loaded.
+The rendering templates that are included with SharePoint Foundation load before custom templates load.
+Therefore, when a custom template with the same ID as one of the existing rendering templates loads, it overrides the original template.
+If two or more custom rendering templates have the same ID, the template whose file name is alphabetically last will override all the other templates.
+If a specific file has two or more rendering templates that have the same ID, none of them is loaded.

 You can nest RenderingTemplate objects.
-See the example below.
+See the example in the next section.

 To customize a section of a mobile home page

-Add a rendering template to the .ascx file and give it an ID in the following format: Mobile_SiteTypeID_HomePage_PageArea.
+Add a rendering template to the .ascx file, and give it an ID in the following format: IntendedPageUse_SiteTypeID_HomePage_PageArea.

 PageArea can be Title, Contents, or Navigation.